How many stamps for a 4 oz letter?

 Can I mail 4 oz as a letter with stamps?

 Usually no for First-Class letter mail: USPS letter weight tops out at 3.5 oz.
 At 4 oz, this calculator classifies the piece as a large envelope (flat) if dimensions are otherwise fine—letter stamp math does not apply.
-Use retail flat postage or ask USPS; we do not price flats here yet.
+Switch the calculator to Auto or Large envelope / Flat for a First-Class flat retail estimate, or ask USPS at retail.

 Searchers often ask about four ounces after weighing a thick envelope.
 Enter your numbers below—the tool will tell you when you have left letter territory.